solankismit/CertificateGenerator/readme.md

 This is a Streamlit web application that generates certificates using user-provided data and a custom certificate template.

+## Demo

+A live demo of the Certificate Generator application is available on Streamlit Sharing.
+You can access it [here](https://share.streamlit.io/your-username/certificate-generator/app.py).

+Note: The live demo may have limited resources and may not be available at all times.
+If you encounter any issues, please try running the application locally using the instructions provided in the "Usage" section.

 ## Getting Started

 ### Prerequisites